Mono-Game/MonoGame.Samples/FuelCell/Documentation/9-It-is-all-about-the-input.md

 As mentioned in the previous section, we know what the player pressed, now we just need to figure out if it is something we needed/wanted them to do.
 Rather than (as is done currently in `FuelCellGame.cs`) checking each and every input directly in our game (which makes it a nightmare later if you want to remap those controls), we abstract this into "Actions" that the game is checking for.

-An example to make it clearer, when we want the player to start the game, we check all the inputs in our game code that we have allocated for that, e.g. (from `FuelCellGame.cs` )
+As an example to make it clearer, when we want the player to start the game, we check all the inputs in our game code that we have allocated for that, e.g. (from `FuelCellGame.cs` )

 ```csharp
     if (currentKeyboardState.IsKeyDown(Keys.Escape) || currentGamePadState.Buttons.Back == ButtonState.Pressed)